renatols-jf/spboot-chassi/README.md

 ### ApiCall
 [ApiCall](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/integration/dsl/ApiCall.java)
 is the preferred way to make HTTP requests.
 It's an attempt to create a more fluid API to configure and make HTTP calls.
-To create an ApiCall, um request an instancen from [ApiFactory](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/integration/dsl/ApiFactory.java), as in `ApiFactory.createApiCall()`.
+To create an ApiCall,  request an instance from [ApiFactory](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/integration/dsl/ApiFactory.java), as in `ApiFactory.createApiCall()`.
 The following methors are available to configure the ApiCall (each returns the ApiCall object to enable chaining).